 Bear in mind that this “undo” trick only works for the last deleted message thread.
 So if you accidentally deleted more than one thread, it will only recover the most recent one.

 Recovering Older Chats

-Navigate to the Database folder in the SD card – the exact route is /sdcard/WhatsApp/Databases.
-In the Databases folder you will see several files: the chat files.
+In the Databases folder, you will see several files: these are your chat backup files.
 You will notice that they are saved with names like “msgstore-YYYY-MM-DD.1.db.crypt” where “YYYY-MM-DD” is the year, month and date respectively.
 (For more information on how to browse Android folders, please read our Android Guide).

-First, rename “msgstore.db.crypt”, adding “OLD” or something similar to the filename.
-Then check out the files below: should be several files marked with different dates.
+First, rename “msgstore.db.crypt” (which is the most recent chat database), adding “OLD” or something similar to the filename.
+Then check out the files below: there should be several files marked with different dates.
 Select the file that you want to restore – find a file from before you accidentally deleted everything – and rename it “msgstore.db.crypt”.

-Back to your Android device: uninstall and re-install WhatsApp.
+Insert the microSD card back in your Android device, then uninstall and re-install WhatsApp.
 Choose Restore when prompted.
-The chat file saved as “msgstore.db.crypt” is restored and voilà, your old messages are restored.
+The chat file saved as “msgstore.db.crypt” will be selected and voilà, your old messages are restored.